julelang/manual/src/std/bufio.md

 ```jule
 type FinalToken: []byte
 ```
-Special sentinel exception value type\.
-It is intended to be thrown exception by a Split function to indicate that the scanning should stop with no error\.
-If the token being delivered with this exception, the token is the last token\.
+Special sentinel error value type\.
+It is intended to be thrown error by a Split function to indicate that the scanning should stop with no error\.
+If the token being delivered with this error, the token is the last token\.

 The value is useful to stop processing early or when it is necessary to deliver a final empty token \(which is different from a nil token\)\.
 One could achieve the same behavior with a custom error value but providing one here is tidier\.